projectcontour/contour/site/content/docs/main/config/tls-delegation.md

 This facility allows the owner of a TLS certificate to delegate, for the purposes of referencing the TLS certificate, permission to Contour to read the Secret object from another namespace.
 Delegation works for both HTTPProxy and Ingress resources, however it needs an annotation to work with Ingress v1.

+If the `--watch-namespaces` configuration flag is used, it must define all namespaces that will be referenced by the delegation.

 The [`TLSCertificateDelegation`][1] resource defines a set of `delegations` in the `spec`.
 Each delegation references a `secretName` from the namespace where the `TLSCertificateDelegation` is created as well as describing a set of `targetNamespaces` in which the certificate can be referenced.
 If all namespaces should be able to reference the secret, then set `"*"` as the value of `targetNamespaces` (see example below).